wazuh/wazuh-documentation/source/ossec_pci_dss.rst

 + check_if: Check interfaces.
 Default yes.

-Rootcheck helps to meet PCI DSS requeriment 11.4 related with intrusions, trojans and malware in general:
+Rootcheck helps to meet PCI DSS requirement 11.4 related to intrusions, trojans and malware in general:

 *11.4 Use intrusion-detection and/or intrusion-prevention techniques to detect and/or prevent intrusions into the network.
 Keep all intrusion-detection and prevention engines, baselines, and signatures up to date.
 Intrusion detection and/or intrusion prevention techniques (such as IDS/IPS) compare the traffic coming into the network with known “signatures” and/or behaviors of thousands of compromise types (hacker tools, Trojans, and other malware), and send alerts and/or stop the attempt as it happens.*